neurodata/blog.neurodata.io/_posts/2018-08-29-connectome-coding.markdown

 ---------------

-# what is connectome coding?
+# What is connectome coding?

 To define connectome coding, we define both `code` and `connectome`.
 Let's start with `code`: